William L. Manly

 William Lewis Manly (April 6, 1820 - February 5, 1903) was an American pioneer of the mid-19th century.
-He was a fur hunter, caravan guide and gold prospector, and then a farmer and writer in his later years.
+He was a fur hunter, wagon train guide and gold prospector, and then a farmer and writer in his later years.

 He wrote an autobiography about the pioneer experience in the Far West, in particular the 1848 California Gold Rush.
 It was first published with the title From Vermont to California, then in a second edition with the title Death Valley in '49.

 Early years

 Manly was born near St. Albans, Vermont, the son of Ebenezer Manly and Phoebe (Calkins) Manly.
 In 1829, at the age of nine Manly left for Ohio with his family.
 Later, as a pioneer, he went to Michigan, prior to statehood.
 He then went fur trapping in Wisconsin, in Ohio, and in what would be the Dakota Territory.

 California gold rush

 In 1849, at the age of twenty-nine, Manly joined the California Gold Rush, traveling overland from Wisconsin.